-School breakfast and lunch is served in the cafeteria each day.
+School breakfast is free to all students.
+Lunch is served in the cafeteria each day.
 This is a government-approved breakfast and lunch program.
 Free and reduced lunch packets can be picked up in the main office.
 Students are not to take food, drink, or trays from the cafeteria.
 Students are to remain in the cafeteria during lunch.
-No outside drinks are allowed on campus.